Clinton-Davis/focus_fitness/testing.md

 #### Featured Blogs

 Could not get the carousel to work for featured blogs.
-I was using a for loop to get the blog post to iterate through the list of blogs.
+I was using a for loop to get the blog post to iterate through the blog list.
-Underneath this I was using a `{if statement}` to pick out the featured post from the others.
+Below I was using a `{% if statement %}` to pick out the featured post from the others.

 ```Python
 {% for blogs in all_blogs %}